12q1/local_docs/words/agrestic.md

-# agrestic
+# Agrestic

 ---
-## Adjective #adjective
+#adjective
 - **Of or pertaining to the fields; rural; unpolished.**
  - _Example: The author's early days were filled with agrestic surroundings._
 ---

 ---